 Ticket sales end 45 minutes before the museum’s closure.
 Access to the permanent collection and exhibitions ends 30 minutes before closure.
 Staff begin to request visitors to leave the permanent collection and exhibitions 10 minutes before closure.
 This process can begin earlier for security reasons, notably when the museum is crowded.

-A cloakroom is available free of charge for visitors to leave garments, walking sticks, umbrellas, bags, etc. Visitors receive a ticket for items left in the cloakroom.
-Folding pushchairs, baby carriers and a changing table are available to visitors under their own liability.
+A cloakroom is available free of charge for visitors to leave garments, walking sticks, umbrellas, bags, etc. Folding pushchairs, baby carriers and a changing table are available to visitors under their own liability.

 The following items must be left in the cloakroom before entering the museum: